 Sitting 1,000 ft above sea level, in an exposed location within the Dartmoor National Park, the Wage Captain’s House was on the market for some time.
 Numerous offers were rejected by the National Park as potential buyers and developers planned to demolish the building, rather than restore it.
 The property had fallen into disrepair in the late 20th Century on the closure of the clay pits, and its protected status as a post-industrial heritage site by National Park made its restoration a seemingly overwhelming and unprosperous prospect for many.
-But for Mike Hope, owner of architect firm Roderick James, and his wife, it was the perfect fit.
+But for Mike Hope, Managing Partner of Roderick James Architects, and his wife, it was the perfect fit.

 Since purchasing the Wage Captain’s House in 2007, working in close partnership with Darren McCabe of Enhanced Energy Ltd, Mike has transformed the property with his eco-conscious ‘build tight, ventilate right’ approach.
 Flat-roofed, unattractive concrete extensions were demolished, and materials (including blockwork, timber and metals) reused, repaired or recycled.
 A timber frame was then constructed to maximise living space for the family of five, whilst still retaining the property’s protected south-facing elevation and original ‘T’ shape.